Joseph ha-Kohen: Historical works

-In Hebrew literature Joseph ha-Kohen achieved prominence by two historical works.
-His major work, Dibre ha-Yamim le-Malke Zarfat we-Beit Otoman ha-Tugar (Chronicles of the Kings of France and Ottoman the Turk), is in the nature of a history of the world, in the form of annals, in which he represents the sequence of events as a conflict between Asia and Europe, between Islam and Christianity, the protagonist for Islam being the mighty Turkish empire, and for Christianity, France.
-With these two great groups he connects European history, beginning with the downfall of the Roman empire.
-In this he also includes narratives of persecutions of Jews during the first and second crusades, copied from eye-witness reports available to him in manuscript.
-The work was printed in 1554 at Venice but later put on index (Amnon Raz-Krakotzkin).
-It was reprinted in Amsterdam in 1733.
-Parts were translated into German and French; the entire work was issued in English, but badly translated, by Bialloblotzky.
-He continued, however, the work on it, as is evident from autographs preserved in British Library.
+Joseph ha-Kohen is considered one of the most significant 16th century Jewish historians and Renaissance scholars.
+He was cited and highly regarded by later historians such as Jacques Basnage.
 He undoubtedly tried to be a careful historian.
 He gathered his facts from all possible sources, made notes, kept registers, and conducted a wide correspondence.
 He added continually to the first redaction of his works, carefully dating each one.
-Of his second chronicle Emeq ha-Bakha (Valley of Tears) he thus made at least four updated editions.
+Of his second chronicle he thus made at least four updated editions.
 Having lived in Italy from his childhood and become acquainted with persons prominent politically, he is a valuable source for the history of his time; concerning many events, he had examined witnesses.
 He also mentions a number of important facts ignored by other historians.
 He is less accurate in the treatment of ancient history, for which he often was obliged to consult untrustworthy sources.

+He has two prominent works in the world of Hebrew literature.
+His first chronicle, Dibre ha-Yamim le-Malke Zarfat we-Beit Otoman ha-Tugar (Chronicles of the Kings of France and Ottoman the Turk), is a history of the world, in the form of annals, in which he outlines the conflict between Asia and Europe, between Islam and Christianity, the protagonist for Islam being the mighty Turkish empire, and for Christianity, France.
+He connects this to European history, beginning with the downfall of the Roman empire.
+He also includes narratives of persecutions of Jews during the first and second crusades, copied from eye-witness reports available to him in manuscript.
+The work was printed in 1554 at Venice but later put on index (Amnon Raz-Krakotzkin).
+It was reprinted in Amsterdam in 1733.
+Parts were translated into German and French; the entire work was issued in English, but badly translated, by Christoph Heinrich Friedrich Bialloblotzky.
+He continued, however, the work on it, as is evident from autographs preserved in British Library.